Equal Shared Responsibility and Major Long Term Issues

 Whilst the Court may order that major long-term issues require consultation with both parents of the relationship, this does not typically govern the day-to-day needs and issues relating to the children.
 For instance, what route to drop the kids off or what to provide the children for lunch is not a major long-term issue and does not require consultation with the other parent.

-Usually the parent who has the primary care of the child/ren on that day will be responsible for decisions which relate the day-to-day welfare of the child.
+Usually, the parent who has the primary care of the child/ren on that day will be responsible for decisions that relate to the day-to-day welfare of the child.
 Even though the Court may order both parents to have equal parental responsibility, this does not include minor issues.

 Read More: Parenting of Your Children